CLOSE SEARCH

 Lower employee engagement and commitment

-The contract must include an early termination clause (notice provision)
+the contract must include an early termination clause (notice provision)

-Proper notice must be given according to the contract or statutory minimums
+proper notice must be given according to the contract or statutory minimums

-Without an early termination clause, employers may be liable to pay for the remainder of the contract term
+employers may be liable to pay for the remainder of the contract term

-Fixed term employees are entitled to minimum notice periods of 1 week if they've worked continuously for at least 1 month and 1 week for each year if they've worked continuously for 2 years or more
+fixed term employees are entitled to minimum notice periods of 1 week if they've worked continuously for at least 1 month and 1 week for each year if they've worked continuously for 2 years or more

 When a fixed term contract comes up for renewal, employers should consider: